sharma-divyam/keithley2612B-tft-characterization/README.md

 # Keithley 2612B SMU Solar and TFT Characterization
-Python script for analyzing readings from Keithley 2612B for TFT output and transfer characteristics
+Python script for analyzing readings from Keithley 2612B for Solar Cell and TFT output characteristics

 ## Setup Instructions
 1. Clone the project.